miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 On your personal computer, not on the validator, securely copy your `validator-keypair.json` file and your `vote-account-keypair.json` file to the validator server:

 ```
-scp validator-keypair.json sol@<server.hostname>:
+scp validator-keypair.json mln@<server.hostname>:
-scp vote-account-keypair.json sol@<server.hostname>:
+scp vote-account-keypair.json mln@<server.hostname>:
 ```

 > **Note**: The `vote-account-keypair.json` does not have any function other than identifying the vote account to potential delegators.
 Only the public key of the vote account is important once the account is created.

-## Switch to the sol User
+## Switch to the mln User

-On the validator server, switch to the `sol` user:
+On the validator server, switch to the `mln` user:

 ```
-su - sol
+su - mln
 ```

-## Install The Solana CLI on Remote Machine
+## Install The Miraland CLI on Remote Machine

-Your remote machine will need the Solana cli installed to run the validator software.
-Refer again to [Solana's Install Tool](../../cli/install-solana-cli-tools#use-solanas-install-tool) or [build from source](../../cli/install-solana-cli-tools#build-from-source).
+Your remote machine will need the Miraland cli installed to run the validator software.
+Refer again to [Miraland's Install Tool](../../cli/install-miraland-cli-tools#use-miralands-install-tool) or [build from source](../../cli/install-miraland-cli-tools#build-from-source).
 It is best for operators to build from source rather than using the pre built binaries.

 ## Create A Validator Startup Script

-In your sol home directory (e.g. `/home/sol/`), create a folder called `bin`.
+In your mln home directory (e.g. `/home/mln/`), create a folder called `bin`.
 Inside that folder create a file called `validator.sh` and make it executable:

 ```
-mkdir -p /home/sol/bin
+mkdir -p /home/mln/bin
-touch /home/sol/bin/validator.sh
+touch /home/mln/bin/validator.sh
-chmod +x /home/sol/bin/validator.sh
+chmod +x /home/mln/bin/validator.sh
 ```

 Next, open the `validator.sh` file for editing:

 ```
-nano /home/sol/bin/validator.sh
+nano /home/mln/bin/validator.sh
 ```

 Copy and paste the following contents into `validator.sh` then save the file:

 ```
-exec solana-validator \
+exec miraland-validator \
     --identity validator-keypair.json \
     --vote-account vote-account-keypair.json \
     --known-validator 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on \